m-sinkevich/rsschool-2019Q1-cv/cv.md

 ****************
 **English - A2**

-*It's easy for me to speaking English.
-Wrong one, but easy*
+*It’s easy for me to speak English freely.
+Wrong, but freely*